alonshrestha/stechalon.com/_posts/2020-11-28-how-to-create-your-own-csgo-counter-strike-global-offensive-dedicated-custom-server-ubuntu-centos.md

 Usually, CS:GO provides updates every week or in a month.
 In this case, your game won't be hosted without updating it on the server.
 To update the game run the command from above **steps** 6 to 9.

 ### Create Backup Image Of Server
 This is very important.
 You never know what is going to be next so to be on the safe side, always take a backup image of your VPS server.
-So, whenever your server gets crashed you can re-lunch the server from the backup images.
+So, whenever your server gets crashed you can [re-lunch the previous state server](https://stechalon.com/install-systemback-restore-previous-state-ubuntu-linux){:target='_blank'} from the backup images without data loss.

 This helped me a lot while changing the configuration of the game.
 Even though I crash the system I was able to re-launch the system